maelle/simplymaelle/content/post/2020-01-15-beanie-baby/index.md

 Now from there I could either

--   Scrape each of this page, respectfully slowly, and extract the table that includes the beanie's information;
+-   Scrape each of these pages, respectfully slowly, and extract the table that includes the beanie's information;
 -   Use a more frugal strategy by parsing URLs.
 E.g. from the path of `https://beaniepedia.com/beanies/beanie-babies/january-the-birthday-bear-series-2/` I can extract the category of the Beanie (a beanie baby as opposed to, say, an attic treasure) and the animal by splitting `january-the-birthday-bear-series-2` into pieces and see whether one is an animal.
 How would I recognize animals?
 By extracting the word coming after "the".

 I'll choose the second strategy and leave the first one as an exercise to the reader. :wink: